 Meet our Advisory Council membersView More >

-The Center for Ocean Solutions works to solve the major problems facing the ocean and prepares leaders to take on these challenges.
 The Center supports an interdisciplinary team of ocean leaders in science, policy, communication and education.
-Check this site for current job opportunities, fellowships and internships.
-The Center for Ocean Solutions is an equal opportunity employer.
+We are an equal opportunity employer.
 We actively accept our responsibility to make employment decisions without regard to political affiliation, race, religious creed, color, age, sex, gender identity, genetic information, sexual orientation, national origin, ancestry, religion, marital status, medical condition, political or religious opinions, physical or mental disability, military service, pregnancy, childbirth and related medical conditions, or any other non-job related factor.

 No staff openings at this time.